chop-dbhi/ehb-service/docs/api.rst

    ]

-DELETE a familaial relationship with id
+DELETE a familial relationship with id
 ---------------------------------------------
 **URL**: